Rig Features

 Hierarchy and Collections

-Rig objects are part of the mother collection named character1 (default name, can be renamed, see Set Character Name ).
+Rig objects are part of the mother collection named character1 (this is the default name, can be renamed through Set Character Name ).

-Rig objects are also parented to the char_grp empty, as a master/root object of the hierarchy.
+Rig objects are also parented to the char_grp Empty object, as a master/root object of the hierarchy.

 Armature Layers